June 06, 2015

 “Here’s Super-Pac! / Hey, Hey, Hey…It’s P.J.”
 (9/17/83) – Super-Pac arrives in Pac-Land and saves Pac-Man from the ghosts. / Pac-Man must convince P.J. to stay in school.

-“The Super-Pac Bowl / Journey into the Pac-Past” (9/24/83) – Pac-Man and Super-Pac must replace the football team. / P.J. accidentally turns the washing machine into a time machine.
+“The Super-Pac Bowl / Journey into the Pac-Past” (9/24/83) – Pac-Man and Super-Pac must replace the football team against the ghosts’. / P.J. accidentally turns the washing machine into a time machine.

-“The Old Pac-Man and the Sea / Public Pac-Enemy No. 1” (10/1/83) – A sunken pellet shipment lands Pac-Man in Paclantis. / Pac-Man is mistakenly sent to prison for Pretty Boy Pac.
+“The Old Pac-Man and the Sea / Public Pac-Enemy No. 1” (10/1/83) – A sunken pellet shipment lands Pac-Man in Paclantis. / Pac-Man is mistakenly sent to prison when confused for criminal Pretty Boy Pac.

-“The Genii of Pacdad / Computer Packy” (10/8/83) – Pac-Man and Super-Pac fight the ghosts for a genii. / P.J. tinkers with Pac-Man’s computer, sending Pac-Baby inside it.
+“The Genie of Pac-Land / Computer Packy” (10/8/83) – Pac-Man and Super-Pac fight the ghosts over a genie’s bottle. / P.J. tinkers with Pac-Man’s computer, trapping Pac-Baby inside it.

-“The Greatest Show in Pacland / Pac-A-Thon” (10/15/83) – The ghosts encounter the Pac-Family at the circus. / The ghosts are allowed to compete in the Olympics.
+“The Greatest Show in Pacland / Pac-A-Thon” (10/15/83) – Pac-Baby and ghost cousin Dinky both have their birthdays celebrated at the same circus. / The ghosts are allowed to compete in the Olympics against the Pac-Family.

-“Dr. Jekyll & Mr. Pac-Man / Around the World in 80 Chomps” (10/22/83) – Mezmaron creates Power Pellets that turn Pac-Man into a werewolf. / Mezmaron tries to find another forest.
+“Dr. Jekyll & Mr. Pac-Man / Around the World in 80 Chomps” (10/22/83) – Mezmaron creates Power Pellets that turn Pac-Man into a werewolf. / Mezmaron tries to find another forest in another part of the world.

 “Super-Pac vs. Pac-Ape / P.J.
 Goes Pac-Hollywood” (10/29/83) – A Pac-Monkey eats a Power Pellet and becomes a giant. / Pac-Man is tricked into stunt work on P.J.’s action movie.

-“Pac Van Winkle / Happy Pacs-Giving” (11/5/83) – Pac-Man drinks a potion that causes him to sleep for 20 years. / The Pac-Family hears a story about the first Pacs-Giving.
+“Pac Van Winkle / Happy Pacs-Giving” (11/5/83) – Pac-Man drinks a potion that causes him to sleep for 20 years and awaken in a world where the ghosts have won. / The Pac-Family hears a story about the first Pacs-Giving.

 Specials: